Bishop Auckland F.C.: Return to the Northern League

 Bishops returned to the Northern League still in a groundsharing agreement with Shildon.
 This would prove to have an important bearing on the playing budget available to the manager as the club fought to balance the books following relegation.
 Whilst the manager was confident of a good season, it was clear from early in the season that Bishop were not to be challengers at the top of the table.
 A solid, if unspectacular, league campaign ended with the Blues finishing 18 points above the drop zone in 16th place.

 The following season proved to be even more difficult.
 With the club having to further reduce the playing budget and as a result performances on the field took a turn for the worse.
 The season ended with the club in 20th place.
 Normally, this would have resulted in relegation but with Durham City electing to take promotion to the Northern Premier League, Bishops were spared so the first division of the Northern League could continue with 22 clubs.

 Season 2008–09 proved to be better both on and off the pitch and the club entered a groundsharing agreement with West Auckland Town.
 Whilst the league campaign got off to a disastrous start, the club's plans for a new ground were given the go-ahead in November, but the club were rooted to the bottom of the league.
 The board decided to take action and a new manager, Colin Myers, was appointed in February.
 Prior to Colin's first game the Blues were ten points adrift of safety.
 Over the next twenty games the team gained 26 points to eventually finish the season in 18th place – seven points clear of the relegation zone.
 A truly remarkable turnaround with only a few additions to the playing squad.

+In 2013 the Bishops won the Durham Challenge Cup defeating neighbours and F A Vase holders Spennymoor Town.

+The 2023–24 season saw Bishop Auckland promoted from Northern League Division One as champions.